group-nn-at-icmab-csic/WorMe/paper/paper.md

 # Summary

 *Caenorhabditis elegans* is a widely used animal model for biomedical research.
-Length is a quantifiable parameter to assess its development, so it is often measured.
-Therefore, there are many tools that automatize this process.
-However, most of the available tools work for images from stereomicroscopes, and none were found that worked reliably for compound microscopy images.
-Here we present WorMe, a user-friendly software that measures *C. elegans* length in compound microscopy images as well as fluorescence images.
+The length of the nematode is a quantifiable parameter to assess its development.
+Currently, there are many tools that automatize this process.
+However, most of the available tools are designed for images from stereomicroscopes, and none were found that worked reliably for compound microscopy images.
+Here we present WorMe, a user-friendly software that measures *C. elegans* length in compound microscopy images.
 The program accepts multiple images as input, which can then be analysed collectively.
 Furthermore, the user can discard wrongly-detected objects, separate joined worms, correct erroneous measurements and manually add new worms.
 Then, the results are presented in a spreadsheet file, with each measurement linked to their image.

 # Statement of Need
 *Caenorhabditis elegans* is a transparent nematode widely used as a model organism for whole animal studies.
 Its small size and short life cycle, as well as its compliance with the 3R principles for animal welfare in research allow for cost-effective and medium to high-throughput experiments [@Kaletta2006].
 It is a robust model for early-stage research and toxicology studies since around 60-80% of human genes have a homolog in *C. elegans* [@Markaki2020].

+Body size is an important endpoint used to assess the nematode’s development, as dietary changes or altered temperatures are shown to decrease body length [@Tain2008; @So2011; @Muoz-Juan2024].
+Furthermore, in toxicity studies, the nematode’s body length is used to assess whether exposure inhibits growth [@Schrter2024; @Jung2015; @Srinivasan2023].

 Body size is an important endpoint used to assess the nematode’s development, as dietary changes or altered temperatures are shown to decrease body length [@Tain2008; @So2011; @Muoz-Juan2024].
 Furthermore, in toxicity studies of various types of nanoparticles on the growth of *C. elegans*, the nematode’s body length decreased by 50% when exposed to polystyrene [@Schrter2024], silver or SiO~2~ nanoparticles [@Jung2015], yet there was no effect when exposed to polypyrrole nanoparticles [@Srinivasan2023].